NNPDF/pineappl/docs/cli-tutorial.md

 following applications:

 - *PDF set dependence* of a prediction.
 Are the predictions with CT18, MSHT20 and NNPDF3.1 compatible?
-If they are not, which part(s) of their PDF sets is responsible for this?
+If they are not, which parts of their PDF sets are responsible for this?
 - *PDF fits* require the evaluation and fitting of theory predictions to experimental data with changing PDFs, which are impossible without